What is an Associate of Arts (AA) Degree?

 - Social responsibility.

-The learning methods in an Associate of Arts degree usually include written assignments, lectures and class discussions, presentations, group study and assignments.
+The learning methods in an Associate of Arts degree usually include written assignments, lectures and class discussions, presentations and group study.
 In order to qualify, you must:

 - Have a high-school diploma or equivalent with an overall average of C or better (2.0 on a 4.33 scale) in hand;